 Gartner's Magic Quadrant for Security Information and Event Management is practically required reading for anyone exploring the SIEM market.
-As the report has evolved, it's grown to include open source SIEM vendors and other new entrants in the broader category.
+As the report has evolved, it's grown to include open source SIEM vendors and other new entrants in the broader category, beyond a "true" SIEM.
 So how can you tell if a solution is the real deal?